johnkegz/StackOverflow-lite2/README.md

 * use pip to install coverage in the terminal
 * use pip to install coveralls
 * install vscode
+* Download and install postgres
 ## Deployment

 The system is deployed on github which is integrated with TravisCl for continuous integration, then integrated with coverall.io to show the percentage of code that is tested, the integrated with code climate for maintainability and finally hosted on heroku in order for the user(Developer) to use.

 ## Built With
-User interface
-* Visual studio code
-* css, html and javascript

 API
 * python
 * Flask framework
+* JWT
 |END POINTS                           | METHOD  | FUNCTION                              |
 |_____________________________________|_________|_______________________________________|
 |/api/v1/questions                    |GET      |Gets all the questions                 |